 - What followed next was about churning some delicious Mocktails using chocolates.
 The chef from Tian taught 3 interesting recipes and they all turned out to be super yum.

 - The Lunch at Pavillion at ITC Maurya is always refreshing and gastronomically delighting.
 The dessert section was rocking with amazing creations by Fabelle.
+Who wouldn’t love to experience it all on chocolate day?

 - After a sumptuous lunch, we got back to the class and did some interesting chocolate plating.
 It was like discovering a new form of art with mousse, whipped cream, Ganache, breads and fruits.
 This was my favorite activity of the day.